delphes/delphes.github.io/md/workbook/modules.md

 ## ParticlePropagator

-Propagates charged and neutral particles from a given vertex to a cylinder defined by its radius, its half-length, centered at (0,0,0) and with its axis oriented along the z-axis
+Propagates charged and neutral particles from a given vertex to a cylinder defined by its radius, its half-length, centered at (0,0,0) and with its axis oriented along the z-axis.

 - input: